falko-buschke/NeutralGBF/README.md

 This repository includes the R-script and data needed to replicate the results of the following study:

 * Buschke, F.T.
-Neutral theory exposes the challenge of bending the curve of biodiversity loss for the post-2020 Global Biodiversity Framework. *Unpublished manuscript*
+Neutral theory exposes the challenge of bending the curve of biodiversity loss for the post-2020 Global Biodiversity Framework.

-The code was accurate as of 04 March 2021.
+The code was accurate as of 21 July 2021.
 For any queries, contact the author at `falko.buschke@gmail.com`

 ## Description of the code